wuspy/portal_calendar/README.md

 - **EzSBC ESP32 breakout board**

     Available [here](https://www.ezsbc.com/product/esp32-breakout-and-development-board/) or [here](https://www.tindie.com/products/ddebeer/esp32-dev-board-wifibluetooth/).
 This will run on any ESP32, but this particular board is perfect for alkaline battery power due to its efficient voltage regulator and flexible input voltage.
 If you use a different board, you will need to modify the case and come up with your own power solution.

+	Cheap ESP32 Clones from AliExpress do not focus on low power consumption - to the tune of a AAA battery running out after about 4 days of idling, so not reccomended.

 - **4xAAA battery holder**